 A five-year initiative funded by USAID and the Bill & Melinda Gates Foundation, the Accelerator increases people’s access to high performing health systems by supporting countries as they co-create, innovate and adapt, in order to build more effective and sustainable health system interventions on their journeys to self-reliance.

 The Accelerator facilitates work with key actors from across sectors – government officials, community leaders and local and regional technical organizations – to advance their understanding of the most pressing systemic issues, identify their root causes and draw from global and regional experience to co-create innovative solutions that suit the local context.
 The program’s approach is focused on supporting local partners as they lead implementation and find their own pathways to meaningful and lasting health systems change.
 The Accelerator is currently partnering with USAID Missions, country leaders and local and regional partners in Côte d’Ivoire, Ghana, Guinea, Liberia and Togo as well as USAIDs Asia Bureau and Bureau for Democracy, Conflict, and Humanitarian Assistance.
 Together, we will prioritize systems-level barriers, understand entry points for change, and apply integrated systems improvement approaches.

-Over five years, the HSS Accelerator will document and share lessons about how to do HSS better and amplify the stories of the change agents who are leading the way.
-R4D will lead the HSS Accelerator with support from Health Strategy and Delivery Foundation (HSDF, headquartered in Nigeria), and ICF.
+The Accelerator will document and share lessons about how to do HSS better and amplify the stories of the change agents who are leading the way.
+R4D leads the program with support from Health Strategy and Delivery Foundation (HSDF, headquartered in Nigeria), and ICF.
 Additional global, regional, and local partners will be selected in partnership with USAID/OHS and USAID Missions based on demand.